yuyang0809/systeminfo/README.md

 2. using pip install systeminfo command to install it
 3. after this step, the package will located in /Users/[userName]/anaconda3/envs/[your environment name]/lib/python3.6/site-packages
 4. the executable file will located in /Users/[userName]/anaconda3/envs/[your environment name]/bin
+5. run this executable file in current file folder and it will show you the output